 I’ve tried my fair share of hacks and tip/tricks that have been swore by.
-What I never used to realise however, is that these people didn’t get good skin through these hacks, they had good skin beforehand, using expensive products, so if you want to find out what I’ve discovered are not true, then read on!
+What I never used to realise however, is that these people didn’t get good skin through these hacks.
+They had good skin beforehand!
+So, if you want to find out which beauty hacks that I’ve discovered are not true, then read on!
 Here are the beauty myths you need to stop believing!

 Makeup makes you break out.